DS-Meena/DS-Meena.github.io/_posts/2024-09-20-Policy_gradients.md

 This distinction between deterministic and stochastic policies is an important concept in reinforcement learning and policy-based methods. 🧠

+# Policy-based Methods 🎮

+In value-based methods, we learn the value function and derive a policy from it (e.g., in Q-learning we choose the action with the highest Q-value).
+In policy-based methods like policy gradients, we directly optimize the policy without explicitly computing a value function. 🎯

+However, some advanced methods, such as actor-critic algorithms, combine both approaches by learning both a value function and a policy simultaneously. 🤖

-# Policy Gradients
+# Policy Gradients 📈

-Policy gradients is a type of reinforcement learning algorithm where the agent learns to make decisions based on a policy, which is a mapping from states to actions.
-[In naive terms, improves its policy by playing, using gradient descent  & discounted rewards]

-This method is useful for problems where the environment is fully observable, and the agent can learn by trial and error.
-Policy gradients have been successfully applied to problems such as robotics and natural language processing.
+In policy gradients, the agent learns to make decisions based on a policy, which is a mapping from states to actions.
+The method is particularly useful for problems where the environment is fully observable, and the agent can learn through trial and error. 🧠🔍

 The policy gradient algorithm is an iterative process that gradually updates the policy parameters to maximize the expected reward.
-The optimization is done using gradient descent methods, such as stochastic gradient descent.
+It improves the policy by playing, using gradient ascent and discounted rewards.
+The optimization is done using gradient ascent methods, such as stochastic gradient ascent. 💹

+Policy gradients have been successfully applied to various domains, including robotics and natural language processing. 🤖💬

 ## Algorithm